 MySpace members can also choose to complete “the survey.”
 The survey asks questions such as whether the member has ever had sex, swam naked, smoked, drank alcohol, or used drugs.
 Members who post on MySpace expect their profiles to be read by kids their age, explaining the often suggestive responses and key innuendos typical of teenage bravery.
 Provocative or not, these profiles provide a “protected” hunting ground where potential predators can pick, stalk, and befriend victims unseen.
 Backed by a plethora of personal information, the predator can easily manipulate the potential victim into a false sense of security and familiarity, all the while misrepresenting themselves through their own fake profile.
 Although prohibited by the site, fake profiles are practically impossible to avoid within the framework.

-See also What is a broadband modem?
+See also What is a vacuum tube?

 In some cases, MySpace members introduce themselves when asked.
 For example, in February 2006, CBS reported that a 14-year-old girl was approached by a 38-year-old man for sex on MySpace.
 The man was later arrested when police assumed the girl’s identity as she unknowingly continued to ask for sex.